guidodizi/shrike/README.md

 ## Installation

 The `shrike` library is publicly available in PyPi.
-There are three optional extra dependencies - `pipeline`, `build` and `dev`, among which  `pipeline` is for submitting Azure Machine Learning pipelines, `build` is for signing and registering components, and `dev` is for the development environment of `shrike`.
+There are three optional extra dependencies: `pipeline`, `build`, and `dev`.
+The `pipeline` dependency is for submitting Azure ML pipelines, `build` is for signing and registering components, and `dev` is for the development environment of `shrike`.

-- If only the compliant-logging feature would be used, please pip install without any extras:
+- If you are only planning on using the compliant-logging feature, please `pip install` without any extras:
 ```pwsh
 pip install shrike
 ```
-- If it will be used for signing and registering components, please type with `[build]`:
+- If you are planning on signing and registering components, please `pip install` with `[build]`:
 ```pwsh
 pip install shrike[build]
 ```
-- If it will be used for submitting Azure Machine Learning pipelines, please type with `[pipeline]`:
+- If you are planning on submitting Azure ML pipelines, please `pip install` with `[pipeline]`:
 ```pwsh
 pip install shrike[pipeline]
 ```
-- If you would like to contribute to the source code, please install with all the dependencies:
+- If you would like to contribute to the source code, please `pip install` with all the dependencies:
 ```pwsh
 pip install shrike[pipeline,build,dev]
 ```